hypha-mirror/secure-ephemeral-messaging-channel/README.md

 //
 // Create your event handlers.
 //
+// Note: on unprivileged nodes, event handles will not get called.
+You instantiate the
+// ===== messaging channel and it automatically relays received messages to all nodes.
+//
 secureEphemeralMessagingChannel.on('message', (database, peer, messageObject) => {
   // `peer` has sent `payload` of mimetype `contentType` for `database` })